The Super Mario Bros Movie

 There is a haunted house feeling scene with Luigi running from Dry Bones (Skellington koopa troopas) and then enters a scary castle with Shy Guys (little red guys with masks).
 There is also an invasion scene with lots of lava and a castle being burned down that I have been informed has scared some younger viewers.

-The only other thing that some parents may want to be aware of is Lumalee (blue star guy) that says negatively humorous lines in a cute voice.
-He is pretty funny, but I bet there are going to be some little kids that hear the audience laugh at him and decide to quote him to be funny.
+The only other thing that some parents may want to be aware of is Lumalee (blue star guy), who says negatively humorous lines in a cute voice.
+He is pretty funny, but I bet there are going to be some little kids who hear the audience laugh at him and decide to quote him to be funny.
 He says things like, “There is no escape.
-The only hope is the sweet relief of death.”, “ohh, fresh meat for the grinder.”, and “there is no sunshine, only darkness.”
+The only hope is the sweet relief of death.”, “Ohh, fresh meat for the grinder.”, and “There is no sunshine, only darkness.”

 Overall: